suremann/PasswordManager/README.md

 # PasswordManager
-very basic password generator and manager
+Very basic password generator and manager.
 Allows you to generate a password of a specified length containing the selected or specified characters.
 Save your password into an encrypted file.
 CryptoUtils and the other crypto java file were found on the internet with a link to their source in the comments.